BenchmarkXPRT/AIXPRT/OpenVINO/AIXPRT/Modules/Deep-Learning/README.md

 ## 1. Introduction
-This module contains workloads to evaluate the system performance of use cases related to Image Classification and Object detection using OpenVINO.
+This module contains workloads to evaluate the system performance of use cases related to image classification and object detection using OpenVINO.
-It has workloads “resnet50_v1” and "ssd-mobilenet" and can run Single Batch, Multi-Batch and Multi Instance scenarios.
+It has workloads “ResNet50_v1” and "SSD-MobileNet" and can run single batch, multi-batch, and multi-instance scenarios.

 ## 2. System Requirements